 Relax and regain your focus with a yoga class or retreat in Queenstown.
 With tranquil, natural surrounds, this alpine town is an excellent location to get your zen on.
 Yoga in Queenstown is a great way to unwind and the presence of our mountains gives you a full physical and emotional overhaul.
 Join a local yoga class at Sherwood or request a personalised appointment at Nadi Wellness centre, if hot yoga is your thing then Studio Sangha offer hot Bikram Yoga here in Queenstown.

 Go all out with an extended wellness retreat at Aro-Ha, located on the hillside near Glenorchy.
+Or check in to a retreat at Camp Glenorchy Eco Retreat who've teamed up with locals Emma Ferris, from The Breath Effect, and Sarsha Hope, from Hope Wellness, to bring you year-round wellness retreats.
 A different kind of adventure awaits, where wellness meets luxury.
 Re-wild your soul in nature and leave feeling a deeper connection to the source of your own wellbeing.

 Gibbston Valley Winery Tour